 Can Dogs Eat Banana Peels?

 No. While banana peels aren’t considered to be a toxic food for dogs, the peels themselves are very difficult to digest.
-The dense and fibrous texture of the peel could lead to choking, blockages within the GI system, or vomiting and diarrhea due to stomach upset.
+The dense and fibrous texture of the peel could lead to choking, gastrointestinal problems such as blockages within the GI system, or vomiting and diarrhea due to an upset stomach.

 Although it might be fun to watch your clever collie find a way into the fruit, always peel the banana before offering it to any dog.